 Re-Opening Our Library Buildings and Services

-**FIREBREAK LOCKDOWN: In accordance with the Welsh Government announcement, our Library buildings will close at 5pm on Friday 23 October until Monday 9th November.
-However, our Click and Collect Service will continue if you need access to books.
+**Alert Level 4 Restrictions - In line with Welsh Government requirements, our library buildings are currently closed, however our Click and Collect Service will continue if you need access to books.**

 We are delighted to announce that we are implementing a phased reopening of our buildings and services.
 Here is a guide as to what services are available and what measures are in place to keep everyone as safe as possible.